mikependon/RepoDB/README.md

 ## Package Referencing

-Though, by default, .NET is auto-resolving the references, but we strongly recommend that you always explicitly reference the [RepoDb](https://www.nuget.org/packages/RepoDb) core library.
-The rationale behind this is that, the [RepoDb](https://www.nuget.org/packages/RepoDb) core library is a fast-moving package in which all the alpha/beta releases, hotfixes and/or even the actual releases could happen without affecting the extesion libraries.
+By default, .NET is auto-resolving the references, however, we strongly recommend that you always explicitly reference the [RepoDb](https://www.nuget.org/packages/RepoDb) core library.
+The rationale behind this is that, the [RepoDb](https://www.nuget.org/packages/RepoDb) core library is a fast-moving package in which all the alpha/beta releases, hotfixes and/or even the actual releases could happen without affecting the extension libraries.

 Please note that we are releasing an actual next released-version if the changes are having minimal impact but is important for the other users.